 I'm a visual journalist based in Richmond, Virginia.
-During my nearly 30-year career, I have photographed conflict, politics, activism, daily life, and more around the world and in my own backyard.
+During my 30-year career I have photographed conflict, politics, activism, daily life, and more around the world and in my own backyard.
 My strength is capturing life candidly, clearly, and creatively.

 I strive to tell stories in pictures about people and situations that might not otherwise be told, with integrity, professionalism, independence, passion, and compassion.

 My photos have appeared in the New York Times, Buzzfeed, Narrative.ly; my writing in Smithsonian Magazine, the New York Times, and the Nation; and audio on Reveal.

 My documentary, Full Disclosure, which appeared in 2011 on The Documentary Channel, along with several magazine articles and photo exhibitions, grew out of three media embeds in Iraq with U.S. Marines.
 In 2019, along with my collaborator, Seth Wessler, I received a Peabody for Reveal radio story "Monumental Lies.”